-My mother has been making this dessert for years, and she often gets requests to take it to parties.
+My mother has been making this layered ice cream dessert for years, and she often gets requests to take it to parties.
 It’s one of my guilty pleasures in the summer time, although I only have it about once or twice a year, which is probably a good thing because it would go straight to my hips.
 It’s a fun, easy dessert that can be pretty much whatever you want it to be, just choose your favorite ice cream or frozen yogurt and nuts.
 The chocolate sauce is decadent and rich and goes perfectly with pretty much whatever flavor ice cream you choose.
 I made this one with turtle ice cream and Chocolate Creme Oreos.
 For a banana split dessert, use banana split ice cream and add sliced bananas on top of the ice cream.

 You can make this dessert all in one day, or you can spread the preparation out over two days.
 Directions for both methods are below.

 It’s easy to make this ice cream dessert gluten free with some simple substitutions: gluten-free cookies, and make sure that the ice cream is gluten free.

 - chocolate cookie base, peanut butter ice cream, chocolate sauce, chopped peanuts

 - shortbread cookies base, lemon gelato, white chocolate sauce, chopped pecans